 8. It’s time to think differently about CVD services

-Around 210 strokes in Northern Ireland could be avoided over three years13 if everyone with AF was diagnosed and received appropriate anticoagulation therapy.
+Around 210 strokes in Northern Ireland could be avoided over three years if everyone with AF was diagnosed and received appropriate anticoagulation therapy.

-Arrhythmia Care Coordinators can help to enhance and optimise AF detection and management, reducing stroke incidence.
+Arrhythmia Care Coordinators (ACCs) can help to enhance and optimise AF detection and management, reducing stroke incidence.

 Familial hypercholesterolaemia (FH)